syncfusion-content/blazor-docs/blazor/treeview/integration.md

 # Context Menu in Blazor TreeView Component

-In the Blazor TreeView component, it is possible to integrate a context menu component, allowing for TreeView operations such as adding, removing, and renaming nodes.
+The Blazor TreeView component allows integration of a context menu to perform operations such as adding, removing, and renaming nodes.

 This is demonstrated in an example where the TreeView operations are manipulated in the `ItemSelected` event of the context menu.